Fully dynamic maximal matching in O(log n) update time: An overview

 A careful analysis of the $O(\sqrt{n})$ update time algorithm suggests that a {\em finer} partition of vertices may help in achieving a better update time.
-This leads to our main algorithm which achieves expected amortized $O(\log n)$ time per update. \ignore{Though we arrive at this algorithm through a {\em detour} sketched above, it turns out to be based on the following idea which is surprisingly simple and beautiful.} More specifically, our algorithm maintains an invariant that can be informally summarized as follows.
+This leads to our final algorithm which achieves expected amortized $O(\log n)$ time per update.
+More specifically, our algorithm maintains an invariant that can be informally summarized as follows.

-{\em Each vertex tries to rise to a level higher than its current level if upon reaching that level, there are sufficiently large number of edges incident on it from lower levels.
+{\em Each vertex tries to rise to a level higher than its current level, if, upon reaching that level, there are sufficiently large number of edges incident on it from lower levels.
 Once a vertex reaches a new level, it selects a random edge from this set and makes it matched. }

-\ignore{ from $N(u)$ which denotes the neighborhood of $u$.
-If $v$ is not known to the update procedure then the probability of deleting a matched edge is approximately $\frac{1}{| N(u)|}$.
-Since the number of matched edges are far less compared to the total number of edges present, more often only {\em unmatched} edges will be deleted from the graph.